seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 And him he play'd it for, he needs will be
 Absolute Milan.
 Me, poor man, my library
 Was dukedom large enough: of temporal royalties
-He thinks me now incapable; confederates--
+He thinks me now incapable; confederates
-So dry he was for sway--wi' the King of Naples
+(So dry he was for sway) wi' the King of Naples
 To give him annual tribute, do him homage,
 Subject his coronet to his crown and bend
-The dukedom yet unbow'd--alas, poor Milan!--
+The dukedom yet unbow'd (alas, poor Milan!)
 To most ignoble stooping. /

 **MIRANDA**